berrli/Environmental-Insights/README.md

 ## Pypip

 Using `python -m build` will use the `pyproject.toml` file to locally build the package and store it within the `dist` directory.
 This can then be installed using `pip install dist/*.whl`.
-The final `dist` files can be uploaded to PyPI via twine.
+The final `dist` files can be uploaded to PyPI via twine, using "".